To reach this section click on the drop down button in the Antivirus section and select Settings.

 This section allows the real-time protection to block access to web pages known to be phishing sites, thus protecting you from identity theft, or known to contain malware.

 Phishing is one of the techniques used in identity theft.
 Phishing websites impersonate legitimate ones with the sole purpose of tricking you into disclosing private information or various login details.

 Safe links that do not present any security issues will always have the green checkmark.

 Unsafe links that are known to contain threats to your computer, data or private information will be marked with a red exclamation sign.

 Access to any of the blacklisted websites is blocked automatically.
 Trying to access such a page will bring up the BullGuard warning screen notifying you that the page is known to pose threats to the system’s security such as links leading to malware hosting websites, scripts exploiting Internet browsers vulnerabilities, pages that install unwanted software without your consent, or phishing attempts.

-You can also select the search engines where you would like BullGuard to scan the search results and show whether the links are safe.
+In the Safe browsing section, you can also select the search engines where you would like BullGuard to scan the search results and show whether the links are safe.